ChurchApps/ChurchAppsSupport/developer/open-lesson-schema.md

 ---
 layout: page
 section: Developer
-title: Open Lesson Format
+title: Open Lesson Schema
 ---

-# Introducing Open Lesson Format
+# Introducing Open Lesson Schema

 There are a variety of curriculums and other church lessons available from a number of independent providers.
 There are also a number of desktop, television and mobile applications used to present these lessons in classrooms.
 There is typically a recurring task to download lesson videos and print outlines each week in order to lead a classroom.
 This is a time consuming an expensive process.